Social media engagement insights, news, and tips.

-The reality is organic reach for a Facebook organic post is only 2%.2 So take that number and multiply it by the amount of ad dollars being put behind a specific post and you’ll find your paid posts are most likely receiving a much larger volume of comments than your organic posts.
+The reality is organic reach for a Facebook post is only 2% and declining.
+Take that number and multiply it by the amount of ad dollars being put behind a specific post.
+You’ll find your paid posts are most likely receiving a much larger volume of comments than your organic posts.

 This Instagram sponsored post from Car Insurance Deals for example received comments containing customer complaints, these comments litering this post will decrease the probability of people clicking "Learn More."

 Social media is changing the entire business of customer service, posing both great challenges and new opportunities for brands.
-But it doesn’t need to be such a scary thing, complementing in-house teams with technology is a great way to lessen the load without drastically increasing spend.
+But it doesn’t need to be such a scary thing!
+Complementing in-house teams with technology is a great way to lessen the load without drastically increasing spend.

-We work with many of Facebook’s largest ad spenders to protect and support their properties (both paid and organic) round the clock.
+We work with many of Facebook’s largest ad spenders to protect and support their properties (both paid and organic) round the clock, including on Dynamic Ads.

 You might also be interested in: Facebook Advertising Guide - How to Manage Comments on Dynamic Ads

 TikTok has rapidly become one of the most popular social media platforms, allowing users to create and share short video...Read full article